dannynir/-Udacity-Capstone-Image-Classifcation/README.md

-# Image Classification using AWS SageMaker
+# Udacity Capstone: Snake Image Classification using AWS SageMaker

-This project demonstrates how to use AWS SageMaker to train a pretrained model for image classification using profiling, debugging, hyperparameter tuning, and other ML engineering best practices.
-While the provided dataset is a dog breed classification dataset, this project was implemented using a snake classification dataset with 5 snake classes.
+The core problem tackled in this project is to develop an automated system that can accurately identify a snake's species from a photograph.
+Formally, this is structured as a multi-class image classification problem in the field of computer vision and machine learning.
+The retrained model is deployed as a web application on AWS (Amazon Web Services).
+In the final application, a user can upload a snake photo, and the system will return the predicted species of the snake

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.
 Download the starter files.
 Download/Make the dataset available.

+##Software and libraries
+Flask
+pytorch
+Sagemaker
+smdebug
+boto3
+torch
+torchvision
+numpy
+Pillow
+requests
+flask
+pandas

 ## Dataset
-I used a snake classification dataset with 5 classes instead of the dogbreed classification dataset The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+The dataset used in this project was sourced from the Kaggle “Pre-processed Snake Images” collection, featuring 1,300 labeled images representing five snake species: Northern Water Snake, Common Garter Snake, Dekay’s Brown Snake, Black Rat Snake, and Western Diamondback Rattlesnake.
+Each image was preprocessed for size and quality and resized to 384x384 pixels.
+The total dataset size is about 1.1 GB.
+The data was pulled into jupyter notebook as follows:

+import kagglehub

+# Download latest version
+path = kagglehub.dataset_download("sameeharahman/preprocessed-snake-images")

 ### Access
-The dataset was uploaded to an S3 bucket to allow SageMaker access during training and inference.
+The dataset was uploaded to an S3 bucket to allow SageMaker access during training and inference.So running the notebook should automatically pull the data and upload to S3

 ## Hyperparameter Tuning
 I chose to finetune the resnet50 model due to its relevance to image classification.
 The data had 5 classes, so I attached a linear layer with outcome size of 5.
 I chose to tune hyper parameters related to learning rate in the range from 0.0001 to 0.01 and batch size in the range of [32, 64, 128]